Museum of American Finance

-The Museum of American Finance is the United States's only independent public museum dedicated to preserving, exhibiting and teaching about American finance and financial history.
-Located in the Financial District in Manhattan, New York City, it is an affiliate of the Smithsonian Institution.
-It is a tax-exempt 501(c)(3) organization chartered by the Board of Regents of the New York State Department of Education.
-With education at the core of its mission, it is an active national-level advocate on behalf of financial literacy.
+The Museum of American Finance is an independent public museum dedicated to preserving, exhibiting and teaching about American finance and financial history.
+It is an affiliate of the Smithsonian Institution.
+Until 2017 it was located in the Financial District in Manhattan, New York City, but in April 2025 it announced a relocation to Boston, Massachusetts.

+History and location

+In 1987, John E. Herzog, then CEO of Herzog Heine Geduld, Inc., established the museum as the Museum of American Financial History in response to the stock market crash of that year.
+He provided the bulk of the institution's early leadership and was chairman and trustee emeritus as of 2012.

-The museum was founded in 1988 as the Museum of American Financial History but was renamed the Museum of American Finance in 2005.
+The museum opened in 1988 or 1989 and was renamed the Museum of American Finance in 2005.
 Until December 2006, it was located at 26 Broadway.
-On January 11, 2008, the Museum opened in a new location at 48 Wall Street, the former headquarters of the Bank of New York.
-In 2018, their building experienced a flood and as of October 2022, they remain in search of a permanent home.
+On January 11, 2008, the museum opened in a new location at 48 Wall Street, the former headquarters of the Bank of New York.
+In 2018, their building experienced a flood and they remained in search of a permanent home until 2025.

-Financial education

-In 2010, the Museum founded its Center for Financial Education, which offers classroom programs for students in grades kindergarten through masters of business administration (MBA) in addition to its tour programs.
-In 2011, it launched the Museum Finance Academy (MFA), an eight-week after school personal finance program open to high school juniors and seniors.
-In 2011–2013, the Museum partnered with Junior Achievement to offer its "Finance Park" program within the Center for Financial Education.
+In April 2025, the museum announced it would relocate and be a part of Boston's Seaport redevelopment, opening in summer 2026.
+Admission will be free.
+The museum will focus on Boston's role in the country's financial history and showcase Boston-related items from its collections.

 Collections and exhibitions

-As part of its mission to document US financial history, the Museum actively collects documents and artifacts related to the financial markets, money and banking.
-Its world-class collection includes more than 10,000 stocks, bonds, prints, engravings, photographs, bank notes, checks and books.
+The museum collects documents and artifacts related to the financial markets, money and banking.
+Its collection includes more than 10,000 share certificates, bonds, prints, engravings, photographs, bank notes, checks and books.

 Permanent exhibitions focus on the financial markets, money, banking, entrepreneurship and Alexander Hamilton.
 Temporary exhibitions have included "Barings in America: An Interactive Investment Experience" (December 2012 – April 2013), "Checks & Balances: Presidents and American Finance" (November 2011 – March 2013), "Tracking the Credit Crisis" (ongoing since 2009); "Alexander Hamilton: Lineage and Legacy" (April 2011 – March 2012); "Scandal!
 Financial Crime Chicanery and Corruption That Rocked America" (2010–11) and "Women of Wall Street" (2009–10).

-The exhibit "Alexander Hamilton: Indispensable Founder and Visionary" had its grand opening on October 29, 2014.
-Former Secretary of the Treasury Timothy Geithner cut the ribbon to open the exhibit, which is located in the Hamilton room in the museum.
-The exhibit was co-curated by John Herzog, Founder of the Museum of American Finance, and Mariana Oller, the Chair of the Alexander Hamilton Awareness Society.This exhibit was created to commemorate the 225th anniversary of Alexander Hamilton becoming the first Secretary of the Treasury that year.
-The exhibit is currently one of the main attractions of the Museum, and features rare objects associated with Alexander Hamilton and his financial programs.

 Their collections were not harmed in the flood that closed the museum's Wall Street location in 2018.
+The Boston location will provide their first permanent exhibition space since 2018.